Frequently Asked Questions

-PLTW is prepared to continue serving students and teachers wherever learning takes place, and we will be sponsoring access to our distance learning support to all active programs for the 2020-21 school year.
+We will continue serving students and teachers wherever learning takes place, and we will currently support access to our distance learning support to all active PLTW programs.

-PLTW is making access to PLTW’s distance learning support as simple as possible for both teachers and students.
-For the 2020-21 school year, the suite of resources will be available to all active programs.
-More details coming soon.
+We've worked to making accessing PLTW’s distance learning support as simple as possible for both educators and students.
+Currently, the suite of resources is available to all active PLTW programs through their annual participation fee.

 PLTW’s embedded distance learning support integrates within the existing course and delivery platform, myPLTW.
 Teachers and students can access the embedded curriculum enhancements through their myPLTW accounts where they currently access their existing course materials.

-PLTW is designing distance learning enhancements to continue the hands-on experience but limit materials to those that are already part of the program kits and are safe and feasible to transport and use at home.
-With our support, we aim to enable transitions so that students can get the in-classroom experience when possible and then pivot to distance learning when needed.
+We've designed our distance learning enhancements to continue the hands-on experience with materials that are already part of the program kits, and are safe and feasible to transport and use at home.
+Our goal is to enable transitions so that students can get the in-classroom experience when possible and then pivot to distance learning when needed.

 If students cannot access course content due to no internet, you can use the print icon to print a static version of the current page.